matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 constructor(private wikipedia: WikipediaService) {}
 ```

-- `constructor` - Gets called automatically whenever an instance of AppComponent is created.
+- `constructor`: Gets called automatically whenever an instance of AppComponent is created.
-- `private wikipedia` - wikipedia will be added as a private property automatically to the instance of
+- `private wikipedia`: wikipedia will be added as a private property automatically to the instance of
 the App component.
-- `WikipediaService` - wikipedia will be of type 'Instance of WikipediaService'.
+- `WikipediaService`: wikipedia will be of type 'Instance of WikipediaService'.

 ![Service Injector](images/service-injector.png "Service Injector")